 The country's government has announced a very ambitious goal: Chile will be the first developing country to achieve carbon neutrality by 2050.

-"The Ministry of the Environment is working on a preliminary draft of legislative amendments to implement measures against climate change.
-The goal is for Chile to absorb as much CO2 as it produces, so that by 2050 the environmental impact will be zero," explains Laine Powell, Senior Vice President for South American operations in Statkraft's International Power business area.
+"The goal is for Chile to absorb as much CO2 as it produces, so that by 2050 the environmental impact will be zero," explains Laine Powell, Senior Vice President for South American operations in Statkraft's International Power business area.

 Rich in natural resources

-"The study was conducted in 103 new economies, and Chile topped the list, followed by India, Jordan, Brazil and Rwanda.
-The study highlighted Chile's implementation of government policy, investments and commitment to replacing coal in its power generation", says Powell.
+"The study was conducted in 103 new economies, and India and Chile topped the list, followed by Brazil, China, Kenya and Jordan.
+The study highlighted Chile's implementation of government policy, investments and commitment to replacing coal in its power generation," says Powell.

 He adds that the key energy challenge facing Chile will undoubtedly be to meet the stated goal of phasing out all coal power in the national electric system by 2040.
 The country's power transmission system is another area that needs further development and upgrading.